mjhong0708/amp/docs/moleculardynamics.rst

    $ sudo ldconfig

 The second line forces cmake to use gfortran-4.8 as the fortran compiler.
-We saw gfortran-5 throws error `Error: TS 29113/TS 18508: Noninteroperable array' but gfortran-4.8 should work fine.
+We saw gfortran-5 throws error "Error: TS 29113/TS 18508: Noninteroperable array" but gfortran-4.8 should work fine.
 Now you can list model and model drivers available in KIM API by::

    $ kim-api-collections-management list